kinsi55/BeatSaber_Tweaks55/README.md

 ### Scroll speed multiplier
 Allows you to increase the maximum speed that you can scroll lists at with your joystick

+### Bomb color
+Changes the color of bombs

-### Disable Fake note mirror
+### Disable Beat lines
-Disables the fake note / wall mirror you get when setting Mirror quality to 'Off' in the game setting
+Disables the extremely bright lines which show up on the floor in columns where notes spawn

 ### Disable Wall Clash
 Disables wall rumble and the accompanying particles when touching walls with your saber